 There is a new Fannie Mae underwriting rule related to large deposits.
-There has always been a Fannie Mae rule that made underwriters ask about a large deposit that was clearly not a paycheck deposit, and that is understandable.
+There has always been a Fannie Mae rule that made underwriters ask about a large deposit that was clearly not a paycheck deposit.
+And that is understandable.
 If someone has a $30,000 deposit on their bank statement, and their paycheck is $4,250 each pay period, then I can see asking where the $30,000 came from.
-And usually, the answer is that it is a gift, or a transfer from another account, and all we have to do is have the client document that with the proper documents.
+And usually, the answer is that it is a gift, or a transfer from another account.
+All we have to do is have the client document that with the proper documents.
 Documenting a large deposit is known in the industry as getting a “source of funds.”
 But recently, it has gotten more interesting.

 Assume that a bank statement has six deposits on it, as follows:

 $16.01 DEPOSIT on June 1

 $438.16 ATM DEPOSIT on June 6

 $30,000 WIRE TRANSFER, John Smith, Sr. on June 14